 There’s no right or wrong way to drive the Palouse Scenic Byway.
-The route includes Highway 195 in additional to other area highways such as Highway 27 and Highway 26, so there are many options for where to start.
-Head south from Spokane or start from the west with a visit to the breathtaking Palouse Falls State Park.
+The byway includes Highway 195, Highway 27, and Highway 26, along with other spur routes, so there are many options for where to start.
+Head south from Spokane or start from the west with a visit to breathtaking Palouse Falls State Park.
 You can also base yourself in Pullman to explore the attractions over multiple days.

 View a map and suggested driving routes.